NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 During initialization of the model, key parameters are read from the config (``cfg``), which gets passed in to the model construtor (left panel above, line 2).

-The other object passed into the model's constructor is a PyTorch Lightning ``trainer`` object, which handles the training process.
-The trainer will take care of the standard training `boilerplate <https://lightning.ai/docs/pytorch/stable/common/trainer.html#under-the-hood>`__.
-For things that are not standard, PTL will refer to any specific methods that we may have defined in our NeMo model.
-For example, PTL requires every model to have a specified ``training_step`` method (left panel above, line 15).
+The other object passed into the model's constructor is a PyTorch Lightning ``trainer`` object, which manages the training process.
+The trainer handles the standard training `boilerplate <https://lightning.ai/docs/pytorch/stable/common/trainer.html#under-the-hood>`__.
+For non-standard tasks, PyTorch Lightning (PTL) relies on specific methods defined in our NeMo model.
+For example, PTL mandates that every model must have a specified ``training_step`` method (left panel above, line 15).

-The configuration of the trainer is also specified in the config (right panel above, line 20 onwards).
-This will include parameters such as ``accelerator``, (number of) ``devices``, ``max_steps``, (numerical) ``precision`` and `more <https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api>`__.
+The trainer’s configuration is also specified in the config (right panel above, line 20 onwards).
+This includes parameters such as ``accelerator``, (number of) ``devices``, ``max_steps``, (numerical) ``precision`` and `more <https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api>`__.

 Example Training Script
 -----------------------

-Putting it all together, here is an example training script for our ``ExampleEncDecModel`` model.
-We highlight the 3 most important lines, which put together everything we discussed in the previous section.
+Below is an example training script for our ``ExampleEncDecModel`` model.
+We highlight the three most important lines that combine everything we discussed in the previous section:

 .. code-block:: python
 	:caption: run_example_training.py